-- Sports fixtures are also arranged with Park Academy.
+Sports fixtures are also arranged with Park Junior Academy.

-- School won a £30,000 grant from Sport England to improve the school playground with a view to improving PE and participation.
+School won a £30,000 grant from Sport England to improve the school playground with a view to improving PE and participation.
 New grants are being pursued in order to develop this area further.

-- The school is currently in partnership with Castleford Academy, Premier Sports and Featherstone Rovers in order to provide high quality PE provision to pupils.
+The school is currently in partnership with Castleford Academy, Premier Sports and Featherstone Rovers in order to provide high quality PE provision to pupils.

 What the children have to say: